-We found Vergam Dental Practice was committed to providing a positive experience for their patients.
+We found Restore Dental was committed to providing a positive experience for their patients.
+Patients told us that they were treated with dignity and respect by staff at the dental practice.

-The practice had a wide range of information to support patients in making effective choices about good oral health and treatment options when necessary.
-There was a welcoming atmosphere, and we saw staff make a conscious effort to make patients feel relaxed and at ease from their arrival.
+The practice had a range of information to support patients in making effective choices about good oral health and treatment options when necessary.
+There was a welcoming atmosphere, and we saw staff making efforts to make patients feel relaxed and at ease from the moment they arrived.

-Prior to the inspection HIW questionnaires were distributed to patients to obtain their views on the service provided at the practice.
-In total, we received 103 completed questionnaires.
-All of the completed questionnaires were from patients who had been a patient at the practice less than a year to more than two years.
+Prior to our inspection the practice distributed HIW questionnaires to patients to obtain their views on the service provided at the practice.
+In total, we received 23 completed questionnaires.
+Just over half of the completed questionnaires were from patients who had been a patient at the practice for more than two years.

-Overall, patient feedback was positive; the majority of the patients who completed a questionnaire said that they would rate the service provided by the practice as 'excellent'.
-Patient comments included:
+Overall, patient feedback was positive; the majority of the patients who completed a questionnaire said that they would rate the service provided by the practice as 'excellent' or 'very good'.
+One patient provided the following comment: